Celebrate ski season, Queensland style

 Whitehaven Beach is the closest thing we’ve got to real snow.
 The pure white sand on this slice of Whitsunday paradise is a sight worth seeing/feeling.
 And the best thing about this pretend snow field?
 It’s a comfortable 27 degrees… in the middle of winter!

 Say goodbye to snow angel-induced pneumonia, here in Queensland we can angel ‘til the cows come home without getting cold.
 In fact, we wear bikinis and sunscreen while we make our angels.
 Sand angels, that is.
 Just pick a beach (you’re spoilt for choice) and go for it.

 Snowy peaks and icy slopes… will be nowhere in sight as you glide over 7.5 kilometres of glorious rainforest on Tropical North Queensland’s picturesque gondola.
 Journey through the trees and enjoy the warmth in your luxury glass cabin for six.
 Ski boots and thermals?
 Ha!
 More like flip flops and a raincoat.

-After a long day on the sandy slopes (and a quick shower to dislodge the sand), slide into Brisbane’s new Chalet Bar for a tasty belly warmer by the quaint stone fireplace.
+After a long day on the sandy slopes (and a quick shower to dislodge the sand), slide into this Brisbane Chalet Bar for a tasty belly warmer by the quaint stone fireplace.
 Throw in some dim lighting, Chesterfield couches and you’ll feel like you’re in the middle of the French Alps.
 Just face away from the windows.